MIROC-DOC/model_description/draft/p-intro.md

 $$

-where the values are updated by the usual Euler difference Note that the large-scale condensation scheme is updated by the cumulus convection scheme.
+Note that the large-scale condensation scheme is updated by the cumulus convection scheme.
 In practice, the routines of cumulus convection and large-scale condensation output the heating rates and so on, and the time integration is performed immediately afterwards by `MODULE:[GDINTG]`.

 The calculations of the radiative, vertical diffusion, ground boundary layer and surface processes in the following groups are basically performed with these updated values ($\hat{T}^{t+\Delta t,(1)}, \hat{q}^{t+\Delta t,(2)}$, etc.).
 However, in order to calculate some of the terms as implicit, we calculate the heating rates and so on for all of these terms together, and then perform time integration at the end.
 In other words, if we write symbolically